tbecks/faiad/README.md

-Content for the FAIAD Sessions
+Content from the Calgary FAIAD Sessions